2017 Submission Guidelines

-Any U.S. publisher may enter books that will be published between January 1, 2016 and December 31, 2016.
+Any U.S. publisher may enter books that will be published between January 1, 2017 and December 31, 2017.
 We prefer that these be submitted as finished copies, if available.
 Bound galleys and bound, edited manuscripts are also acceptable.
-There is an entry fee of $50/title.
-You may pay online and apply with this entry form, or you may send the entry form and fee directly to:
+You may apply and pay online, or you may send the entry form and fee directly to:

 The First Novel Prize